Marco council amends police impact fees

 "This is the first time after many requests that we've seen a detailed list of charges and action items," said councilman Ken Honecker.
 Members had been critical of the former attorney's office which failed to keep them abreast of the issues and costs.

-The newer system will filter out larger contaminants from theflow at it enters into the first stage of treatment.
+The newer system will filter out larger contaminants from the wastewater flow at it enters into the first stage of treatment.

-"The newer system is appropriate for our upgraded membrane system and will allow for a more robust filtering effort," said Jeff, the General Manager of the Utility Department.
+"The newer system is appropriate for our upgraded membrane system and will allow for a more robust filtering effort," said Jeff Poteet, the General Manager of the Utility Department.

 The $5,134,000 contract was awarded on Monday evening by council to Florida Design Contractors, Inc. for completion of the project.
 They were the lowest responsible bidder.